 KML file generated with TRANSDATpro

-The KML file that has just been generated is now available for the display of the geographic objects with the most map services.
-KML table The file must be copied to the display device and made available for the installed mapping software.
+The KML file that has just been generated is now available for the display of objects with the most map services.
+KML table The file must be copied and sent to the indicating device, and made available for the installed mapping software.

-In a KML file geographic objects are stored in XML syntax.
-There are objects for points, lines and polygons.
-All coordinates are always stored as Geographic Coordinates with the sequence longitude and latitude.
+In a KML file geometric objects in XML syntax are filed.
+There are geometric objects for points, lines and polygons.
+All coordinates are always filed in sequence with the geographic longitude and latitude.
 In KML files the WGS84 (World Geodetic System 1984) is always used as reference system.

-On the right, you can see an excerpt from the KML file with the data of the first four wooden poles.
-The file contains point objects of the ten wooden poles as <placemark> items with the point names <name>, the point descriptions <description> and the point coordinates <coordinates>.
-The KML file has a readable format so that the entries can subsequent be modified with an editor.
-But make sure that after modification the file is saved with the UTF-8 character encoding so that later the umlauts in the point names and point descriptions are displayed correctly on the maps.
+On the right, you can see an excerpt from the KML file with the data of the first four wooden masts.
+The file contains point objects of the ten wooden masts as <placemark>, objects with the point name <name>, the point description <description> and the point <coordinates>.
+The KML file has a readable format so that the entries can be altered with an editor afterwards.
+But make sure that after modification the file is saved with the UTF-8 character encoding so that at the umlauts in the point names and point descriptions are displayed correctly on the maps.

-As the objective of the customer, the generated KML file is to be displayed and navigated on a mobile display device independently of the program TRANSDATpro.
-There are many ways to realize this.
-In the following explanations only a few possible solutions are briefly addressed.
+The client’s target is that the generated KML file is displayed and navigated on a mobile indicating device, independently of the program TRANSDATpro.
+There are a lot of options for achieving that.
+In the following explanations only a few potential solutions are briefly addressed.

-The KML file can be used independently of the program TRANSDATpro on all display devices with installed Google Earth.
-There are three options for displaying the wooden poles on the map background:
+The KML file can be used on all indicating devices with installed Google Earth, independently of the program TRANSDAT.
+There are three options for displaying the wooden masts on the map background:

-1. By double-clicking on the file entry in the Explorer
+1. By double-clicking on the file entry in the Windows Explorer

-2. By Drag-and-Drop from the Explorer to Google Earth
+2. By pulling from Windows Explorer to the Google Earth interface

-Then Google Earth automatically provides a map section that includes all geographic objects.
-An example is illustrated further above.
+Then Google Earth automatically provides a map section that includes all objects.
+An example is illustrated above.

-GPS-Mate An interesting program for displaying own geographic objects from KML or GPX files onto the map background of different map services is the mapping software GPS Mate by the engineering office Oestreicher in Munich (Germany).
+GPS-Mate An interesting program for displaying own objects from KML or GPX files onto the map background by different map services is the mapping software GPS Mate by the engineering office Oestreicher in Munich.
 The software supports online maps like OpenStreetMap, OpenCycleMap, OpenSeaMap, Google Maps, Bing Maps or Nokia OVI Maps.
 Layers in various file formats can be loaded into the program.
-The route guidance allows the GPS outdoor navigation to the displayed objects.
+The destination guide enables the GPS Outdoor Navigation to the displayed objects.
 The current GPS position is directly displayed on the maps.
 The software can be installed on tablets, smartphones, PCs, notebooks and mobile navigation systems (PNA).
-On the left, you see the wooden poles on a smartphone which are displayed with GPS Mate from our KML file on map material provided by OpenStreetMap.
-At the URL link_ex http://www.gps-mate.de you find more information about the versatile yet inexpensive software.
+On the left, you see the wooden masts on a smartphone which are displayed with GPS Mate from our KML file onto the map provided by OpenStreetMap.
+At the URL GPS-Mate http://www.gps-mate.de you find more information about the versatile but inexpensive software.

-In Google Maps KML files cannot be imported directly.
-But in contrast, it is easily possible with Google My Maps, if you are logged in with your Google account.
-In Google My Maps up to 10 layers can be created and filled with own contents from KML and GPX files.
-Own geographic objects then can be displayed and navigated on all devices supported by Google.
-Here is a small map section with the ten wooden poles, that has been created with the Google My Maps account of KilletSoft.
-By double-clicking on one of the displayed markers the point description will be activated.
-As desired by the customer, you can navigate from any location to each of the wooden poles.
+In standard Google Maps KML files cannot be imported directly.
+But in contrast, it is easily possible with Google My Maps when you are logged into your Google account.
+In Google My Maps up to 10 layers can be set up and filled with own contents from KML and GPX files.
+Own objects can then be displayed and navigated on all indicating devices supported by Google.
+Here is a small map section with ten wooden masts from the Google My Maps account of Killetsoft.
+By double-clicking on one of the displayed markers the point description has been activated.
+As desired by the client you can navigate from any location to the particular wooden masts.

 Google My Maps

-At the URL link_ex http://www.atlsoft.de/gpx the company ATLsoft in Plattenberg (Germany) provides a GPS Viewer with map material supported by the German Federal Agency for Cartography and Geodesy (BKG).
+At the URL ATLsoft http://www.atlsoft.de/gpx the company ATLsoft in Plattenberg (Germany) provides a GPS Viewer with maps by the German Federal Agency for Cartography and Geodesy (BKG).
 Optionally, maps by the map services OpenTopoMap or Google Maps can also be used here.
-You can simply drag the KML file from the Windows Explorer onto the map interface and the objects contained therein will be marked on the map.
-By clicking on a marker the number of the wooden pole and the description are displayed.
-Here I have prepared a section with the wooden poles on a map with the GPS Viewer by ATLSoft.
+You can easily pull the KML file from Windows Explorer onto the map interface and the objects contained therein will be marked on the map.
+By clicking on a marker the number of the wooden mast and the description are displayed.
+Here I have displayed a section with the wooden masts on a map by ATLSoft.

 Map viewer ATLsoft

-In addition to the possibility to convert geodata of any formats into KML and GPX files, GPS positions can be received directly with the program TRANSDATpro.
-With the integrated GPS receiving function, GPS signals can be received via a GPS antenna and then be analyzed.
-When using a notebook, an inexpensive GPS mouse (starting at 20 Euro) is used as antenna.
-This way it makes possible to determine position data in the form of coordinates and altitudes, speed and direction parameters and the exact time and to store this information in a GPS file.
-After finishing a measurement series, coordinates and additional information contained in the GPS file can be transferred to all file formats supported by TRANSDATpro.
+In addition to the possibility of converting available geodata into KML and GPX files, GPS positions can be directly received with TRANSDATpro.
+With the integrated GPS receiver module, GPS signals can be received and analyzed over a GPS antenna.
+When using a notebook, an inexpensive GPS mouse (starting at 20 euros) is used as antenna.
+This way it is possible to determine position information in the form of coordinates and altitudes, speed and direction parameter and the exact time, and to store it in a GPS file.
+After finishing a measurement series, GPS coordinates and additional information contained in the GPS file can be transferred to file formats supported by TRANSDATpro.
 Of course, also KML and GPX files can be generated for further processing of the received GPS positions in free map services.

-On the website link_in https://www.killetsoft.de you can find detailed information about the Coordinate Transformation Program TRANSDATpro.
+On the website TRANSDATpro https://www.killetsoft.de you can find detailed information about the Coordinate Transformation Program TRANSDATpro.
 You can also download a free trial version there.
-TRANSDATpro performs coordinate transformations fast and with high accuracy.
+TRANSDATpro conducts coordinate transformations fast and with high accuracy.
 Worldwide the transformation software supports thousands of coordinate systems, geodetic reference systems and datum shifts, user-defined systems, 2D/3D transformations, INSPIRE, NTv2, HARN, EPSG, GPS, continental drift and more.
-The coordinate converter reads and writes the file formats Text, CSV, SDF, dBase, ArcShape, ArcGenerate, KML, GPX and others.
-Also: Outdoor GPS reception, viewing in Google Earth, Google Maps and OpenStreetMap, Polygonal Validity Scopes in NTv2 files, multilingual user interface.
+The coordinate converter reads and writes the file systems text, CSV, SDF, dBase, Arc-Shape, Arc-Generate, KML, GPX and others.
+Also: Outdoor GPS reception, illustration in Google Earth, Google Maps and OpenStreetMap, Polygonal Validity Scopes in NTv2 files, multilingual user interface.

 KilletSoft Logo Geodata Germany